allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

     * 5ms -  mean
     * 10ms for 99.9th percentile
     * 400ms for 99.999th percentile
-* serves cached entries instantly after POST requests
+* entries are instantly cached after POST requests (on single node, no replication)
+* requests are in JSON format, each message contains:
+    * entry id
+    * JSON object

-Requests are in json format, each message contains entry id and entry to cache which means that some json (de)serialization will be needed.
-Size of the message is up to 500 bytes.
+* size of the message is up to 500 bytes

+## Why Go

+In simple words we are creating dictionary with rest interface.
+It could be done in any language.
+Most of services in our company are written in Java or other JVM based language, some in Python and core of our service is in PHP.
+We knew that technologies and wanted to test something new.

+Go is the thing.
+It's been around for a while, backed by [a big company](https://www.google.pl/) and growing community of users.
+It's advertised as a compiled, concurrent, imperative, structured programming language.
+It also has managed memory, so looks safer and easier to use than C/C++.
+We have quite good experience with tools written in Go and decided to use it here.
+We have one [open source project in Go](https://github.com/allegro/marathon-consul/#marathon-consul-) but we wanted to know how it handle big traffic.
+We believed whole project would take less than 100 SLOC and be fast enough to meet our requirements just because of Go.

 ## The Cache
-To meet requirements of our cache service, the cache in itself need to:
+To meet the requirements, the cache in itself need to:

 * be very fast even with millions of entries
 * provide concurrent access